Arab Spring Batters Tourism, Dubai Booms

 He was speaking before the latest round of unrest, which saw dozens killed in cities along the Suez Canal.

-Increasingly, visitors fly into locations such as Sharm el-Sheikh directly for often entirely self-contained package vacations.
+Increasingly, visitors fly into locations such as Sharm el-Sheikh directly for often entirely self-contained package holidays.
 Museums and other attractions in central Cairo are left all but deserted and even those who visit the pyramids or Valley of the Kings near Luxor do so on fleeting coach trips.

 Giza postcard seller Nasser Roby, 39, says he has been forced to cut back from 3 to 2 meals a day.
 He says he voted for the Muslim Brotherhood in last year's elections - but that whether he will do so again depends on the economy.